ooni/ooni.org/content/about/data-policy.md

 **Umami Cloud**

-We use [umami cloud](https://umami.is/docs/cloud) for collecting privacy preserving analytics about website visits, specifically on the EU instance.
+We use [Umami Cloud](https://umami.is/docs/cloud) for collecting privacy preserving analytics about website visits, specifically on the EU instance.

 ## OONI web services